 Object types (Data types) are the entities in the database that receive the action performed by the field.
 For the

 Label object type is required as specified by the (!) symbol.

 Labelbox Core Data Types

-A prediction is a label made by a prediction model.
-Predictions can be used as a base labels to decrease labeling time, learn more.
+A predicted annotation created by a machine-learning model.
+Predictions are often used as a starting point to decrease human labeling time.
+Click here to learn more.